Travesia station

 Travesia station is a railway station located on the South Main Line in Albay, Philippines.
+It was last used for the Bicol Commuter service.

 History

 Travesia was built around 1981 as a replacement for the Guinobatan station after a bypass line was built to avoid the steep grades at Camalig.
-However, it was not until February 23, 1986 when services resumed and the station opened.
+However, it was not until February 23, 1986, when services resumed and the station opened.